docker-hy/docker-hy.github.io/exercises.md

 # How to return exercises

 Make a repository and publish your solutions there in clearly ordered files / folders.
+If you need help publishing using git you should refer to their [guide](https://guides.github.com/activities/hello-world/).

 When you have completed a part, use the [submission application](https://studies.cs.helsinki.fi/courses/#/docker-beta) to mark your exercises.

-Please note that at the moment of writing this (26.10) not all exercises have been made and if you wish to complete the course you may have to backtrack and complete exercises from material you've previously read.

-Beta deadlines, please not that these are not "hard deadlines" as there might be major changes:
+Beta deadlines, please note that these are not "hard deadlines" as there might be major changes:

-Deadline for part 1 is 26.11.
-Deadline for part 2 is 10.12.
+Deadline for parts 1 and 2 is 15.12.
+Please note that the numbering has changed for part 1 when submitting exercises.

-Deadline for part 3 is 22.12.
+Deadline for part 3 is 22.12, but this text should be removed by 18.12

 ## Part 1

 **1.1**

+Practice the commands.

 Start 3 containers from image that does not automatically exit, such as nginx, detached.